haberdashPI/vscode-master-key/notes.md

         - [X] replay symmetric edits
             - [X] write an integration test
             - [X] implement recording of intercepted commands
-        - [ ] reimlement storeNamed? (or make it more specific to macros; I'm not convinced the generic tool is really useful)
+        - [ ] reimplement storeNamed? (or make it more specific to macros; I'm not convinced the generic tool is really useful)
+        - [ ] fix bugs that come up with the first, activating key press
+            - [ ] option: add something that will ensure all activation functions have completely run before executing a command (my impression is that isn't the case right now)
+            - [ ] option: only ensure that keybindings have truly been loaded with proper state
+            - [ ] resolve symptoms
+                - [ ] multi-key sequences often fail in this case (shows up in integration tests as well as my personal interactions)
+                - [ ] sometimes the variable `code` is not yet defined
+                - [ ] these are possibly symptomatic of the same problem that variable state is not entirely up and going until the extension is activated
     - [ ] merge PR; don't release a new version yet
     - [ ] rename from Master Key to Key Atlas (keep the same extension name, to avoid confusion, but do make a new git repository)